You are tuned to the most listened-to radio talk show in America, hosted by me, living legend Rush Limbaugh, a harmless, lovable little fuzzball.

 I don't think that has anything to do with this.

-Uh Powell didn't.
+Powell didn't.

 McCain released it.

-Letter from Powell basically supports McCain and opposes President Bush on his plan for military tribunals of the 14 terrorists, including Khalid Sheikh Mohammed at Club Gitmo.
+Letter from Powell basically supports McCain and opposes President Bush on his plan for military tribunals of the 14 terrorists, including Khalid Sheikh Mohammed, at Club Gitmo.

-Uh and has written numerous op-ed pieces in the Wall Street Journal and I think the New York Times, maybe the Washington Post.
+You remember that Brent Scowcroft has been opposed to the Iraq thing since the day it was proposed and has written numerous op-ed pieces in the Wall Street Journal and I think the New York Times, maybe the Washington Post.

 I don't know about that.

-There has been this battle, and the Bush 41 people have been uh very bold in criticizing Bush 43 personally and Bush 43's own staff, basically saying, this kid doesn't know what he's doing.
+And the Bush 41 people have been very bold in criticizing Bush 43 personally and Bush 43's own staff.

-His kid's gonna get us in trouble.
+This kid's going to get us in trouble.

 And I think there's something unknown or unexplained about this and that aspect.